The Value of Discussion Boards in Online Learning

 Soft skills are universally desired by employers, regardless of your field.
 And your weekly discussion posts can help you practice some important ones.

-Ann Sanok is a law school graduate and faculty lead in SNHU’s business department, teaching business law at the graduate and undergraduate level.
+Ann Sanok is a law school graduate and associate dean of business in SNHU’s business department, teaching business law at the graduate and undergraduate level.
 She said discussion boards are especially valuable in cultivating critical thinking, a vital skill in almost any role.

 “Employees who learn to apply critical thinking to their work are better able to logically connect ideas, scrutinize and evaluate arguments, as well as find errors and inconsistencies — a process that helps facilitate problem solving,” Sanok said.